SkymanOne/folidity/reports/main.typ

   caption: "State transition bounds"
 )

 As mentioned earlier, functions facilitate the model mutation of the Folidiy SC.
-Functions provide a controlled interface for the user and other contracts (non-AVM type of contracts) to interact with the business logic and the state of the application.
+Functions provide a controlled interface for the user and other contracts to interact with the state of the application.
 Therefore, it is important to enable developers to control the execution flow of the incoming data and provide them with fine-grained control over output data and storage mutation.

 Let's look at the signature of a typical function in Folidity;